akveo/react-native-ui-kitten/docs/contents/articles/002-button/index.md

 ```

-After this we can use new type like this:
+Now in any part of your app you can write like this:

 ```html
 import {RkButton} from 'react-native-ui-kit';